 Meal Planning App Development for a Leading Supermarket Chain

-Azoft developed a custom meal planning app for a leading supermarket chain in Nordic countries.
+Azoft developed a custom app for meal planning for a leading supermarket chain in Nordic countries.
 Our client employs different marketing strategies to make business more profitable and always explores new means for better communication with consumers.
-For example, in order to increase customer engagement, our client's official websites offer a dinner-planning service, including unique recipes and video tutorials.
+For example, in order to increase customer engagement, our client’s official websites offer a dinner-planning service, including unique recipes and video tutorials.

 “We are growing fast at the moment and become one of the top 3 app companies in Norway.
 A stronger partnership and growth with Azoft has become a crucial part of our growth strategy.
 We shifted our business from our Egyptian partner to you.” — CEO, Top 3 Mobile & Web App Development Company in Norway